-- Stickers and verbal praise which is shared, in the moment with the child, and regularly with home • - child gets to keep the cup for a week and a certificate and handwritten note goes home. - at tasks such as tidying up and lining up, which leads to a reward once it is full.
+- Stickers and verbal praise which is shared, in the moment with the child, and regularly with home - child gets to keep the cup for a week and a certificate and handwritten note goes home. - 'Marbles in a jar' - children are awarded marbles for their collective jar, for working collaboratively at tasks such as tidying up and lining up, which leads to a reward once it is full.